fkmclane/paste-example/django.md

 ## Applications

-* a website can have multiple webaps under particular URL namespaces
+* a website can have multiple webapps under particular URL namespaces
 * a webapp can also be shared between websites

 Note: